Ventricular Assist Device

 Patients who meet any of the following criteria are candidates for a VAD:

 - New York Heart Association (NYHA) functional classification III or IV

 - Multiple hospitalizations for heart failure

-Our physicians specialize in ventricular assist device (VAD) implants at the following locations:
+Our physicians at Houston Methodist specialize in ventricular assist device (VAD) implantation at the following convenient locations: